-The Supervisory Board of VodafoneZiggo consists of three representatives from each of Liberty Global (currently Manuel Kohnstamm, Baptiest Coopmans and Charlie Bracken), and Vodafone (currently John Otty, Carmen Velthuis and Serpil Timuray), and two members nominated by the former Works Councils of Vodafone (currently Carla Mahieu) and Ziggo (currently Huub Willems).
-The composition of the Supervisory Board changed during 2019: (i) on March 22, 2019, Diederik Karsten resigned as Supervisory Director and Manuel Kohnstamm was appointed as his successor; and (ii) on December 31, 2019, Margherita Della Valle resigned as Supervisory Director and Carmen Velthuis was appointed as her successor.
+The Supervisory Board of VodafoneZiggo, established on the level of VodafoneZiggo Group Holding, consists of three representatives from each of Liberty Global (currently Manuel Kohnstamm, Baptiest Coopmans and Charlie Bracken), and Vodafone (currently John Otty, Carmen Velthuis and Serpil Timuray), and two members nominated by the former Works Councils of Vodafone NL (currently Carla Mahieu) and Ziggo (currently Huub Willems).
 Certain matters require approval of both companies' representatives.
-The post of Chairman will be held for alternating 12 month periods by a Liberty Global or Vodafone appointed director, currently Serpil Timuray (Manuel Kohnstamm from March 22, 2019 through December 31, 2019).
+The post of Chairman will be held for alternating 12 month periods by a Liberty Global or Vodafone appointed director, currently Manuel Kohnstamm (Serpil Timuray from January 1, 2020 through December 31, 2020).